crocs-muni/minerva/experiments/recenter/info.md

-# Experiment 2 - Recentering
+# Experiment 3 - Recentering

 ---

-## Before

 ### Hypothesis
 Recentering is better, even if strictly speaking the inequalities are not always true (just most of the time).
-We do not expect a significant difference between exact and nonexact inequalities.

 ### Setup